Starfield Thief Builds

 Hand outstretched ready to use space magic

-If the bar is white, that means you are hidden, and your target is unaware of your presence.
+If the bar is white, you are hidden, and your target is unaware of your presence.
 When it turns green, you have been detected and will be caught if you break any laws.
 The orange bar means they are aware of you but have not found you yet, and the red means they are fully aware, and combat has begun.

-So, best to attempt pickpocketing when the bar is white; if it is any other color, then failure becomes a greater possibility.
+So, it is best to attempt pickpocketing when the bar is white; if it is any other color, then failure becomes a greater possibility.
 When your target is out of the view of other characters, and the bar is white, sneak carefully up behind them until the 'Pickpocket' prompt is displayed.

 Player sneaks up to pickpocket npc

 Pressing the button displayed will let you see exactly what items are in your target's possession and the difficulty of taking each.
-Blue is the easiest then green, yellow, red and grey.
+Blue is the easiest, then green, yellow, red, and grey.
 A grey item is impossible to take without getting caught in the act.

 Select the items you want to attempt to take and press the button prompt.
-If successful, you will now have the chosen items in your inventory; if you fail, then you could be in some hot water, potentially even facing some jail time.
+If successful, you will now have the chosen items in your inventory; if you fail, you could be in some hot water, potentially even facing jail time.

 For all things Starfield, stick with us at Starfield Portal.